top of page

 London Ambulance Service FOIs

-Here you'll find links to correspondence between the London Ambulance Service (LAS) and the Royal Borough of Greenwich concerning delays caused by low traffic neighbourhoods (LTNs), cycle lanes, and other road infrastructure, obtained by Freedom of Information (FOI) requests.
+Explore our collection of correspondence between the London Ambulance Service (LAS) and the Royal Borough of Greenwich, addressing delays attributed to low traffic neighbourhoods (LTNs), cycle lanes, and other road infrastructure.
+These documents, acquired through Freedom of Information (FOI) requests, provide transparency on the impact of local traffic measures on emergency response times.

 West Greenwich Neighbourhood Management scheme